-Each of our Operating Companies is subject to both internal and external factors that may adversely affect their operations both financial and non-financial impacts such as reputation and trust for instance.
+Each of our Operating Companies is subject to both internal and external factors that may adversely affect their operations, both financial and non-financial impacts such as reputation and trust for instance.
 Sources of internal operating failures mainly involve people, processes and systems including external factors such as natural disaster for instance.
-Human error resulting from internal people is usually the result of inadequate training or supervision; incompetence or lack of skills and expertise; lack of task "ownership," overwork and stressful work environment; and complicated procedures lack of clearly defined roles and responsibilities or manual processes."
+Human error typically arises from inadequate training or supervision; incompetence or inadequacy of skills and expertise; insufficient task ownership, overwork and stressful work environment; overly complex procedures; lack of clearly defined roles and responsibilities; outdated procedures; or manual processes.

-Process flaws involve poor product design or not in line with standard best practices or related regulatory requirements may lead to financial impact such as paying fines to regulators and non-financial impact such as customer complaints via social medias or regulators, and loss customers to competitors; inadequate change management or project management; lack of process review and update; and ineffective controls.
+Process flaws involve poor product design or not in line with standard best practices or related regulatory requirements may lead to financial impact such as paying fines to regulators and non-financial impact such as customer complaints via social media or regulators, and loss customers to competitors; inadequate change management or project management; lack of process review and update; and ineffective controls.

 System stability is often affected by poor maintenance and update of software; weak architectural design; lack of redundancy and back-up systems; insufficient network capacity; and failure of third-party interconnected systems.
 Our operations could also be negatively disrupted by various other external factors including cyber-attack, natural disaster, accident, fraud, new regulations, terrorism, and supply chain disruption.